 Sadly Hounslow is fraught with social and economic disadvantage.
-In fact, using measures of income, employment, health, education, crime, barriers to housing and services, plus assessments of the living environment, the neighbourhood in which HAY operates is ranked within the 20% most deprived wards in the country, according to the Communities and Local Government Indices of Deprivation 2015.
+In fact, using measures of income, employment, health, education, crime, barriers to housing and services, plus assessments of the living environment, The majority of the population in West Hounslow are categorised as the most deprived in England (20%-40%) (Index of Multiple Deprivation (IMD) 2019).

 For local young people, that means anti-social behaviour, crime, truancy, poor educational attainment, unemployment, gang culture, reliance on benefits, drug and alcohol abuse, family breakdown and teenage pregnancy are just some of the problems they are likely to encounter.

 And, without the right support, many children and young people in Hounslow are at risk of heading down the wrong path in life.

 How does HAY help?

 HAY’s vision is to open new doors for children and young people showing them possibilities that they otherwise might not have imagined.